jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

 Information consumers depend on KOSs to browse and search content objects:

 - Browsing and navigating are supported by hierarchical taxonomies, faceted taxonomies, and pick lists
-- [Search engines](search-engines.html) may use thesauri and synonym rings AKA synsets to convert between user search terms and indexing terms that represent content objects
+- [Search engines](search-engines.html) may use synonym rings AKA synsets to convert between user search terms and indexing terms that represent content objects
+    - Small search engines (for website, intranet, CMS, repository) may use thesauri to facilitate search

 ## What are reference works?